marcrichter/jupyter/README.md

-# jupyter
+# Jupyter
 Here be Jupyter Notebooks.
-Still testing.
+Still testing around, both with GitHub and Jupyter.